Valentin Hasse-Clot: Aston Martin Racing

 In 2019, Hasse-Clot began competing in Aston Martin machinery, beginning with a part-time program in the ADAC GT Masters, driving for PROpeak Performance.
 After only competing in the first two race weekends of the season, Hasse-Clot made his British GT Championship debut later in the year, driving for the Beechdean AMR team.

-He returned to a full-time program the following year, lining up for Garage 59 in the GT World Challenge Europe Endurance Cup and AGS Events in the GT4 European Series.
+Hasse-Clot returned to a full-time program the following year, lining up for Garage 59 in the GT World Challenge Europe Endurance Cup and AGS Events in the GT4 European Series.
 In the former series, Hasse-Clot and co-drivers Andrew Watson and James Pull claimed a Silver Cup class victory at the Nürburgring, as Hasse-Clot and Watson finished fourth in the class championship.
 In GT4, Hasse-Clot and Théo Nouet claimed four class and two overall victories, taking the Silver Cup title at season's end.
 At the end of the 2020 season, Hasse-Clot was named as a graduate from the Aston Martin Racing Driver Academy, receiving both career and financial assistance from the Aston Martin factory throughout the 2021 season.
 The first non-British driver to obtain the accolade, Hasse-Clot stated that it was his goal from day one to progress through the ranks within the manufacturer's programs.

 Hasse-Clot began the 2021 season with a drive in the Asian Le Mans Series, where he claimed a sole podium alongside Maxime Martin and Alexander West, finishing fifth in the GT class championship.
 He also continued full-time in GT World Challenge, driving again for Garage 59.
 Hasse-Clot's entry scored a class pole at Paul Ricard and a podium at Spa, but finished 14th in the Silver Cup.
 He also competed full-time in the FFSA GT Championship, winning the Silver title alongside Romain Leroux.

 Hasse-Clot's Aston Martin Vantage GT3 in 2022.